Last Updated on

 Dedicated server or VPS customers who look to having root access on their servers must have a custom name server.
 It's a non-negotiable requirement.
 And if you use shared web hosting, you will not be able to use private name servers.

 Still remember our model website?
 Great.
 If you missed that, here it is www.webadress.com.
 So, assuming this is your domain name, your private name servers would appear as ns1.webaddress.com and ns2.webaddress.com.
 To those needing to know what is a server name, these two addresses we just mentioned are and keep in mind that name severs from your host will look different.

 So how do you set up one?
 Simple.

 Step 1: In addition to having the name servers, ensure you also have corresponding IP addresses.
 If you never recorded them, just dig through your emails until you reach the welcome email you received soon after making the purchase of your domain.
-If you can't find them, get in touch with your host or registrar to re-send them.
+If you can’t find them, get in touch with your host or registrar to re-send them.

 Step 2: Go ahead to register your name servers at your specific domain registrar.
 Bear in mind that the process is not the same for all registrars.
 You will have to find out how it’s done with your specific registrar.